maamora/Web-coding-challenge/README.md

 If you want to risk using it, use it in a clever way that make your code clean and readable

 ## Idea of the App
 Build a simple "To-Do List" application with an admin panel.
-This app will allow users (you, in this case, acting as the admin) to manage a list of tasks.
+This app will allow users to manage a list of tasks.
 The admin panel will provide the interface to create, read, update, and delete (CRUD operations) these tasks.
 Each task should have a title (required) and a completion status (e.g., "Pending" or "Completed").